Research

 Working Papers

-Central Bank Balance Sheet and Treasury Market Disruptions (co-authors: Adrien d'Avernas and Damon Petersen).
-[Updated February 2024]
+Central Bank Balance Sheet and Treasury Market Disruptions [Updated February 2024, Revise & Resubmit] (co-authors: Adrien d'Avernas and Damon Petersen).

-Intraday Liquidity and Money Market Dislocation [Updated July 2023] (co-authors: Adrien d'Avernas and Baiyang Han)
+Intraday Liquidity and Money Market Dislocation [Updated January 2024, Revise & Resubmit] (co-authors: Adrien d'Avernas and Baiyang Han)

 Can Stablecoins be Stable?
-[Updated July 2023] (co-authors: Adrien d'Avernas and Vincent Maurin)
+[Updated January 2024, Revise & Resubmit] (co-authors: Adrien d'Avernas and Vincent Maurin)

 Abstract: This paper proposes a framework to analyze the stability of stablecoins -- cryptocurrencies designed to peg their price to a currency.
 We study the problem of a monopolist platform earning seignorage revenues from issuing stablecoins and characterize equilibrium stablecoin issuance-redemption and pegging dynamics, allowing for various degrees of commitment over the system’s key policy decisions.
 Because of two-way feedback between the value of the stablecoin and its ability to peg the currency, uncollateralized (pure algorithmic) platforms always admit zero price equilibrium.
 However, with full commitment, an equilibrium in which the platform maintains the peg also exists.
 This equilibrium is stable locally but vulnerable to large demand shocks.
 Without a commitment technology on supply adjustments, a stable solution may still exist if the platform commits to paying an interest rate on stablecoins contingent on its implicit leverage.
 Collateral and decentralizing stablecoin issuance help stabilize the peg.

-Discount Factors and Monetary Policy: Evidence from Dual-listed Stock (co-authors: Minghao Yang and Constantine Yannelis)
+Discount Factors and Monetary Policy: Evidence from Dual-listed Stock [Updated May 2024, Revise & Resubmit] (co-authors: Minghao Yang and Constantine Yannelis)

 Abstract: This paper studies the transmission of monetary policy to the stock market through investors’ discount factors.
 To isolate this channel, we investigate the effect of monetary policy surprises on the ratio of prices of the same stock listed simultaneously in Hong Kong and Mainland China, thereby controlling for revisions in cash-flow expectations.
 We find this channel to be strong but asymmetric, with effects being driven by surprise cuts.
 A 100 basis point surprise cut results in a 30 basis point increase in the ratio of stock prices over five days while hikes do not significantly affect this ratio.
 Those results are suggestive of significant slow-moving reductions in risk premia following accommodating surprises.